klaudyu/CalcCraft/README.md

 After expanding the expressions are evaluated using  [mathjs](https://mathjs.org/docs/reference/functions.html), therefore supporting many functions from there.
 Ranges between `[ ... ]` are expanded as matrices, and can be used for matrix operations.
 ### operations
-most of the functions from [mathjs](https://mathjs.org/docs/reference/functions.html)
+most of the functions from [mathjs](https://mathjs.org/docs/reference/functions.html) are supported.
 ### Real-time Formula Evaluation in Edit Mode
 - **Edit Mode**: Formulas remain visible while editing, with computed values shown as overlays
 - **Reading Mode**: Clean display with computed results only